• Skip to primary navigation

 Store any leftovers of this sweet potato casserole with pecans in an airtight container in the refrigerator for up to 5 days.
 Reheat in the microwave or oven until warmed through.

-Let it cool and freeze it in an airtight container for up to 2 months.
+Let it cool completely, cover and freeze in an airtight container for up to 2 months.

 Nutrition